 To ensure good human resources management at the company, we focus on all aspects of the employee lifecycle.
 During their tenure at the Company, employees are motivated through various skill-development, engagement and volunteering programs.

 In terms of Section 197(12) of the Companies Act, 2013, read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, no employee(s) drawing remuneration in excess of limits set out in said rules forms part of the annual report.

 Considering the first proviso to Section 136(1) of the Companies Act, 2013, the Annual Report is being sent to the members of the Company and others entitled thereto.
 The said information is available for inspection at the registered office of the Company during business hours from 11 a.m. to 2 p.m. on working days of the Company up to the date of the ensuing Annual General Meeting.
 Any shareholder interested in obtaining a copy thereof, may write to the Company Secretary in this regard.

 As per the Cost Audit Orders, Cost Audit is not applicable to the Companys products/business of the Company for FY 2018-19.

 CORPORATE SOCIAL RESPONSIBILITY:

-As per the Companies Act, 2013 all companies having net worth of 500 crore or more or turnover of Rs.
+As per Section 135 of the Companies Act, 2013 all companies having net worth of 500 crore or more or turnover of Rs.
 1000 crore or more or a net profit of Rs.
-5 crore or more during any financial year are required to constitute a appropriate corporate social responsibility CSR Committee of the Board of Directors comprising there or more directors, atleast one of whom an independent director and such company shall spend atleast 2 % of the average net profits of the Compnays three immediately preceding financial year,
+5 crore or more during any financial year are required to constitute a appropriate corporate social responsibility CSR Committee of the Board of Directors comprising there or more directors, at least one of whom an independent director and such company shall spend at least 2 % of the average net profits of the Compnays three immediately preceding financial year.

 The Company presently does not with any of the criteria stated herein above